rri/dinky/src/docs/UserGuide.md

 # Auto Sync

 You may configure the app to synchronize automatically on a periodic basis.
 You can set this on the [profile](/profile/#cloud-sync) page, with the periodic value defined in minutes.
 Declaring the value to be zero (0) turns off periodic synchronization.
 Please note that synchronization may incur charges on your AWS account.

+# Auto Push Items

+It is easy to forget to synchronize manually after adding or updating items.
+To make your life easier, you can turn on this setting on the [profile](/profile/#cloud-sync) page.
+When this setting is turned on, updates are individually posted to the cloud as *events*, and these events are automatically merged during manual or automatic synchronization on any device.
+Of course, updates will not be posted if the device is offline or the Internet is otherwise unavailable, but in such cases, you can still fall back to full synchronization at a later point.

 # Retention Period